canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 It appears that any flavor (a hardware template) can be chosen to boot a given VM image, with some caveats:

 1. The ```Root Disk``` must be large enough to accomodate the image.
-If not, when executed through the OpenStack dashboard, it fails with the following message: ```Error: Instance type's disk is too smal for requested image```.
+If not, when executed through the OpenStack dashboard, it fails with the following message: ```Error: Instance type's disk is too small for requested image```.

 2. Additional minimum requirements on the ```Root Disk``` and ```RAM``` can be set *in the image* using, e.g., ```glance image-update [image_name] --min-ram=2000 --min-disk 1```.